 Want more paleo baking recipes that taste just like the real deal?
 Order my book, Paleo Baking at Home here!

-This super moist healthy paleo banana bread is made with almond flour and naturally sweetened with ripe bananas — no added sugar needed!
+This super moist paleo banana bread is made with almond flour and naturally sweetened with ripe bananas – no added sugar needed!
+If you’ve ever made paleo banana bread that turned out dry or dense, this recipe fixes that.

-There’s the nut-free banana blueberry breakfast bread, almond butter chocolate chunk banana bread, zucchini banana bread, and cinnamon swirl banana bread.
+There’s chocolate chip banana bread, zucchini banana bread, carrot cake banana bread, and cinnamon swirl banana bread.

 BUT, for whatever reason I always just assumed that to make banana bread truly what I wanted it to be, I had to add some sort of sweetener.